wxy20850606/wxy20850606.github.io/content/posts/2025/09/how-to-manifest.md

     alt: ""
     relative: false
 ---
 # Why Most Manifestation Fails (and How I Did It Differently)

 ## Hook (0:00 – 0:20)

+This year, I gained **54% in my portfolio**.
+I dropped my body fat to **20%**.
+I made **20 videos in my very first month**.
+And now, I wake up before **4 a.m.** every day.

-“I am a stay-at-home mom — last year, I was tired, out of shape, scrolling my phone 6 hours a day, and unfulfilled.
+But just last year, I was a stay-at-home mom — tired, out of shape, scrolling my phone six hours a day, unfulfilled.
-But this year, I gained 54% in my portfolio and dropped my body fat to 20%.
-I also made 20 videos in my first month — and I wake up before 4 a.m. every day.
-And I’m just at the beginning of my manifestation journey.”

-Most manifestation teachings focus on dreaming big and feeling good in the moment.
+Most manifestation teachings focus on **dreaming big**.
-But my approach is different — it’s built for the long term.
+But my approach is different.

-In this video, I’ll share the mindset and habits that helped me manifest these results.
+In this post, I’ll share the **mindset and habits** that helped me manifest these results.

 ---

-## 1. Inner Wealth Comes First (0:30 – 2:00)
+## 1. Focus on Inner Wealth (0:30 – 2:00)

 Manifestation begins with what I call **inner wealth**: clarity, discipline, peace, self-worth, and love.
 Without it, outer wealth feels empty.

 I used to think money or success would fix my problems.
-But that was just chasing external validation — numbers in the bank, achievements on paper.
+But that was just chasing validation.
-And even when I had some of those because of marriage, I still didn’t feel fulfilled inside.
+Even with money from marriage, I still felt empty inside.

-What truly makes me fulfilled is inner wealth — clarity, discipline, peace, self-worth, and love.
+What truly fulfills me is inner wealth.
-Once I started building those from the inside, the outer results naturally followed.
+And once I built it, the outer results followed.

-- **Clarity** changed my life first.
-I used to be distracted all the time, jumping from one thing to another.
-When I got clear on my priorities — investing only in what I understood, creating videos instead of wasting hours scrolling — that clarity grew my portfolio by 54% and gave me direction.
+- **Clarity.** I stopped chasing noise.
+I invested only in what I understood and created instead of scrolling.
+That focus grew my portfolio by 54%.

-- Then came **discipline**.
-I wasn’t always an early riser.
-But discipline got me to bed before 9:30, so I could get out of bed before 4 a.m., day after day.
-It got me into the gym when I didn’t feel like going.
-That discipline is why I dropped my body fat to 20%.
+- **Discipline.** Early nights let me rise before 4 a.m.
+Gym sessions even when I didn’t feel like it dropped my body fat to 20%.

-- **Peace** was harder.
-I used to live restlessly, always feeling like something was missing.
-But by building a morning routine — walking, writing, breathing before the world wakes up — I found peace inside myself.
-That peace made me productive instead of overwhelmed.
+- **Peace.** A morning routine of walking, writing, and breathing gave me calm.
+That calm made me productive.
+- **Self-worth.** For years, I doubted myself.
+Then one day, at the gym, a man looked at me and said: *“You’re using positivity to cover your misalignment.
+But you already have everything you need to change.”*

+  Those words hit me harder than any workout.
+For the first time, I felt seen — not for who I was pretending to be, but for who I could become.

-- **Self-worth** was a breakthrough.
-For so long, I doubted myself: “Who am I to share on YouTube?
-Who would listen to me?”
-But the moment I believed I was worthy, I created 20 videos in my very first month.
-I stopped waiting for permission.
+  Bit by bit, I started to believe him.
+And as I reclaimed my power, I created 20 videos in my first month.

-- And finally, **love**.
-Not just love for others, but love for myself.
-Before, I treated myself like an afterthought.
-Now, I honor my body, my energy, my dreams.
-And when you love yourself, you naturally protect your energy — you stop wasting it on things that drain you.
+- **Love.** I stopped treating myself like an afterthought.
+Honoring my body and energy helped me protect what matters.

-But let me be honest with you: **building inner wealth is super hard.**
+Building inner wealth is hard.

-It means facing yourself every single day.
+It means facing yourself daily.
-It means saying no to comfort, and yes to discipline.
+Saying no to comfort, yes to discipline.
-It means catching your fears before they take over, and learning to love yourself even when you feel unworthy.
+Catching fear, and learning to love yourself even when you feel unworthy.

-It’s not instant.
-It’s not glamorous.
-But once I started building it from the inside, the outer results naturally followed.
+But I found a **key** that makes it possible.

 ---

-## 2. Energy Economy in Action (1:20 – 2:20)
+## 2. Energy Economy in Action (2:00 – 2:50)

+That key is what I call the **energy economy**.

+Think of your life like money in a bank.
+Every habit is either a **deposit** or a **withdrawal** of energy.
+And just like with money, if you keep withdrawing without adding, you go broke.

-Manifestation isn’t “magic.”
-It’s built by **energy**.
+Manifestation isn’t magic.
+It’s energy — managed like an economy.

-When your energy is high — through health, discipline, and vitality — you are open, creative, and ready to take action immediately.
-Opportunities come to you, or you create them yourself.
+High energy — through health and discipline — is like steady income.
+It makes you open, creative, and ready to act.

-When your energy is low — through fear, distraction, and guilt — money and chances leak away.
+Low energy — through fear and distraction — is like debt.
+It leaks your future before it begins.

-There was one year I lost 50% of my portfolio because I was overconfident, greedy, and eager to prove my self-worth by chasing high-risk stocks.
+One year, I lost 50% of my portfolio chasing risky stocks.
+That wasn’t bad luck.
+It was wasted energy.

-For me, quitting sugar and waking up early gave me more energy.
+So I started small: quitting sugar, waking early, trimming toxic ties.
 Writing gave me clarity.
-Making videos gave me leverage.
+Videos gave me leverage.

-That energy and clarity became sharper investing decisions, better videos, and more creative flow.
+Bit by bit, energy turned into better decisions, better results, better flow.

-This is the **energy economy**: manage your energy first, and you are powered to manifest.
+This is the energy economy: protect your energy like money.
+Invest it wisely.
+And manifestation will follow.

 ---

-## 3. Outer Wealth Mirrors Inner Wealth (2:20 – 3:20)
+## 3. Outer Wealth Mirrors Inner Wealth (2:50 – 3:30)

-My +54% portfolio growth this year wasn’t luck.
+My +54% portfolio growth wasn’t luck.
-It was the reflection of my inner clarity, patience, and discipline.
+It reflected my clarity, patience, and discipline.

-- When I had no clarity, I used to jump from one stock to another, chasing tips, following gurus’ advice.
-My results were inconsistent.
-But once I focused only on my circle of competence — companies I understood deeply — my investing became calmer, and my returns grew.

-- When I lacked patience, I used to check the market every hour, feeling anxious.
-But when I shifted to long-term thinking — three, five, ten years — I no longer needed quick wins.
-I could wait.
-And the market rewarded that patience.

-- When I lacked discipline, I let emotions drive me — fear made me sell too early, greed made me buy too late.
-But discipline gave me the strength to sit still when others panicked, to buy when others were afraid, to hold quality companies, and to trust compounding.
+- With clarity, I stopped chasing gurus and stayed in my circle of competence.
+- With patience, I thought in horizons of three, five, ten years.
+- With discipline, I held steady when others panicked, and trusted compounding.

-So when I say manifestation is real, this is what I mean: **outer wealth is simply a mirror of inner wealth.**
+So when I say manifestation is real, this is what I mean: **outer wealth is a mirror of inner wealth.**

 When I trusted myself, the market trusted me back.
 When I respected my energy, money respected me too.